 Warnock grew up in a Savannah, Ga., housing project, the 11th of 12 siblings in a blended family.
-His father was from the rural Lowcountry along the Savannah River.
 The elder Warnock served in the Army in World War II, and family lore includes a time when he was asked to give up a bus seat while in uniform.
 In Savannah, he salvaged cars and preached on Sundays in a Pentecostal Holiness church, hanging an American flag behind his pulpit and beginning services with the Pledge of Allegiance.

-Over the years, progressives found that Mr. Warnock could lend credibility to their efforts, helping ward off criticism not just from conservatives, but skeptical Democrats.
-Stacey Abrams got to know Mr. Warnock first in her role as a lawyer for the city of Atlanta, then as the Democratic minority leader in the Georgia Assembly.
+Stacey Abrams got to know Rev. Warnock first in her role as a lawyer for the city of Atlanta, then as the Democratic minority leader in the Georgia Assembly.
 In 2014, she went to him for help with an ambitious voter registration plan.

 He became a spokesman for Ms. Abrams’s New Georgia Project, working with the group to expand its voting drive to congregations, and later replaced Ms. Abrams as chair of the board of directors.